umarhassan-mitodl/2.s998-spring-2012/content/pages/moos-basics/scripted-pokes-to-the-moosdb.md

 Basic uTimerScript Usage
 ------------------------

 uTimerScript is configured with its own block in the MOOS configuration file.
 The general format is below.
 The primary entries are the events themselves, defined by a MOOS variable, value, and time or time-range when the event is to occur.
 There are many options for configuring the script.
-These options are described in the {{% resource_link "717e885f-86b0-4bb2-832a-16b5a82deee8" "IvP Helm Documentation and MOOS Documentation" %}}, but a quick look at the options can be seen by typing "uTimerScript—example" on the command line.
+These options are described in the [IvP Helm Documentation and MOOS Documentation](http://oceanai.mit.edu/moos-ivp/docs.html), but a quick look at the options can be seen by typing "uTimerScript—example" on the command line.

 ```
  ProcessConfig = uTimerScript